South Ronaldsay

-South Ronaldsay (/ˈrɒnəltsiː/, also /ˈrɒnəldziː/, Sooth Ronalshee) is one of the Orkney Islands off the north coast of Scotland.
+South Ronaldsay (/sco/, also /sco/ sooth-RON-əlt-see) is one of the Orkney Islands off the north coast of Scotland.
 It is linked to the Orkney Mainland by the Churchill Barriers, running via Burray, Glimps Holm and Lamb Holm.

 Etymology

 The earliest written reference to the island appears in the thirteenth century Orkneyinga saga where it is called Rognvaldsey from Old Norse Rǫgnvalds ("Ronald's") + ey ("island").
 Schei states that the name became confused with Rínansey in the north isles of Orkney, which had also come to be known as "Ronaldsay".
 They were thus re-named North Ronaldsay and South Ronaldsay to distinguish them from each other.